Within This Page

 Dock heights on the rail side of the terminal should be approximately 3'–9" above the top of the rail to ensure that the rail car floor is even with the dock floor.

 Dock widths and areas inside exterior doors leading to dock space must be planned for maneuverability of forklift trucks and other expected types of material handling equipment.
-Consider using a non-slip finish on the concrete floor near loading areas for safety.
+Use a non-slip finish on the concrete floor near loading areas for safety.

-Possess light colored roof to reflect a large percentage of solar radiation, reducing HVAC loads, and energy consumption.
+Choose a light colored roof to reflect a large percentage of solar radiation, reducing HVAC loads, and energy consumption or a green roof to reduce storm water runoff, capture airborne particulates improving air quality, and reducing noise level.
 First cost is also reduced, due to the smaller plant size required.
 When a large roof area is anticipated, this effect can be significant, especially for temperature controlled warehouses.
-Greater heat reflection will increase wroker productivity in the summer.
+Greater heat reflection will increase worker productivity in the summer.

-Be planned with interior dock space in colder climates to reduce energy consumption and provide more tolerable winter working conditions for dock workers.
+Plan with interior dock space in colder climates to reduce energy consumption and provide more tolerable winter working conditions for dock workers.
+Insulate dock areas to retain heat in winter and cool air in summer.
+Incorporate seals around loading docks to maintain temperatures when loading trucks and help minimize air infiltration.

 Use ceiling mounted fans to reduce heat stratification and provide air movement, thus increasing worker comfort in both summer and winter.
 Mount fans above highest forklift level for worker safety.